What we do

 Meet the Team

 Our expertise and leadership skills include our Project Manager, who founded CELLS in 2009 (Choices-Education-Lifelong-Learning-Skills-Charity), his background is 30+ years in logistical operations, BSI Quality standards auditing and business development, with 10-years extensive work with CYP managing CELLS.
-The Project Manager is responsible for daily operational and financial management.

 CELLS governing board consists of 3 non-related directors who are professional people.
-The chair has 24-years’ experience of management in the third-sector and a Business-Studies Degree.
+The chair has 24-years’ experience of management in the third-sector and a business studies degree.
 Another is a third-year University social care student, with vast experience of working with challenging CYP.
 The remaining director is a manager in the construction industry and utilises his connections and expertise to secure placements, work-experience, training and employment for our beneficiaries.

 — Our Strengths and Resources

 Our strengths are innovative props and resources; however, our main asset is our CELLS team which consists of people who have been affected by crime, this includes reformed ex-offenders and also victims of crime and abuse.
 We help them turn their lives around, training them to deliver important messages to CYP, using their negative experiences to provide much needed informed choice on crime and ASB, and inspire positive futures.

 Directors have extensive knowledge of local youth/crime strategies, referral protocols and data-management procedures.
 All directors have a passion for CELLS objectives and our beneficiaries because they have been affected by crime and are representative of our beneficiary groups.

 CYP engaged by CELLS-Team tell us it is REAL people from similar backgrounds portraying the REAL implications that they relate to, trust and engage with.
 We value our team, so we have an obligation to help them too, empowering them with skills and experience to continue their social restitution and redevelopment.